emscripten-forge/recipes/README.md

 We are working on:

- * Rust integration st. packages with Rust code (ie. `cryptography`) compile to to `wasm32-unknown-emscripten`.
-This will be relatively simple since  this has already been done by the awesome pyodide team!
  * MambaLite: A wasm compiled version of mamba st. we can **install** `emscripten-forge` packages at wasm-runtime.
- * Binderlite: A JupyterLite / emscripten-forge powered version of Binder.

 ## Credits
 This project would not have been possible without the pioneering work of the [pyodide](https://pyodide.org/) team.